Year 12 Work Experience Programme

 - in Year 12 at the time of application,

-- willing to travel to Imperial College London for the scheduled programme dates.
+- able to travel to and from Imperial College London each day

 This outreach programme is funded by Imperial College London and aims to support state school students from backgrounds under-represented at university and Imperial.
 We use the criteria below to assess who is eligible to participate.
 The more criteria you meet, the more likely your application will be successful.